HOME Basic Beekeeping Lessons How To Start Keeping Bees Great PhotosAbout Us

 Hello everyone, from Long Lane Honey Bee Farm in Central Illinois!
 Today, I want to share some thoughts on QUEEN EXCLUDERS, but before I do, take a look at these pictures.

 rainbowhivesmallA few summers ago, I took this beautiful picture after a brief rain.
-We became known on Ebay with this picture!
-Someone even suggested we should make this picture into a poster and sell it.
 During the winter, this picture gives us all hope of spring rains, flowers, bees, nectar and rainbows!
 I can't wait.

 I also clear out the bottom board occasionally.
 It's so much work for the bees to do, that I feel like I can help them out some.
 Plus, to me, it seems the less dead bees in the hive, the healthier it is.
 The picture above, taken Feb.
 1, 2008, shows dead bees that I have raked off the bottom board with a stick.
 This is a normal amount of dead bees during the winter.